Learning Contact Dynamics through Touching: Action-conditional Graph Neural Networks for Robotic Peg Insertion: CONCLUSIONS

 \section{CONCLUSIONS}

-We presented an action-conditional learnable forward and observation model for control and inference in contact-rich manipulation.
-The model is trained end-to-end and requires only robot joint encoder and force/torque readings for training, without the need for complicated calibration procedures.
-On one hand, the simulation experiment shows that our approach is beneficial for model-based control, even when neither the action distribution nor the environment geometries were encountered during training.
-On the other hand, the superior prediction accuracy on our real-world setup demonstrated the strength of a learnable dynamics model over analytical ones in capturing realistic contact dynamics.
-The precise F/T observation model revealed the potential of using such models in state estimation tasks.
-Our current EPD stack is built on PyTorch, whereas the Brax API relies on JAX.
-Due to the overhead entailed by integrating these frameworks, the runtime is approximately twice as long as that of the purely JAX-based MJX when deployed in the MPC agent.
+We presented an action-conditional learnable forward and observation model for peg-in-hole tasks.
+The model is trained via self-supervision and requires only robot joint encoder and force/torque readings for training, without privileged data and complicated calibration.
+The simulation experiment shows that our approach can be deployed in model-based control for peg insertion, even when neither the action distribution nor the environment geometries were encountered during training; while the superior prediction accuracy on our real-world setup demonstrated the strength of a learnable dynamics model over analytical ones in capturing realistic contact dynamics.
+Furthermore, we showcased the potential of using the precise F/T observation model for state estimation in peg insertion tasks.
+However, our GNN model relies on specific functionalities of PyG~\cite{DBLP:journals/corr/abs-2507-16991}, which are currently unavailable in its JAX equivalent (Jraph), resulting in a runtime approximately twice that of the purely JAX-based MJX.
+We attribute this overhead to implementation constraints, and anticipate that a future, unified JAX version would achieve runtime on par with the MJX.
+We believe that our work represents a significant step towards the practical application of learnable predictive models in real-world peg insertion tasks, and provides a meaningful foundation for future generalization to contact-rich manipulation.
 Future work will focus on improving our implementation and integrating uncertainty in the model for robust probabilistic state estimation.